by Nikolay Yotov

-Every object, which moves through the air, interacts with it by creating an aerodynamic force.
+Every object that moves through air interacts with it by creating an aerodynamic force.

-Any force can be divided by different components based on different coordinate (reference) systems.
-In classic aerodynamics, the aerodynamic force is seen through the direction of movement (the vector of speed V); its perpendicular to V component is called lift Ry and its opposite to V component is called drag Rx.
-Further on, we’ll continue using these popular names, but we have to remember that these are not independent forces but only components of a single force – the full aerodynamic force R.
+Any force can be split into different components based on different coordinate (reference) systems.
+The aerodynamic force (R) depends on the direction and speed of movement; the direction and speed of air flow around the wing (the vector of airspeed V).
+The component perpendicular to V is called lift (Ry), and the component opposite to V is called drag (Rx).
+Furthermore, we’ll continue using these popular names, but we must remember that these are not independent forces but only components of a single force – the full aerodynamic force R.

-Lift and drag are convenient for an initial description of how the wing works: a wing is more efficient if it produces more lift and less drag.
+Lift and drag are convenient for a basic explanation of how a wing works.
+A wing is more efficient if it produces more lift and less drag.

 Lift can be created by:

 - an airflow around a body that is asymmetrically positioned in it;

 - an airflow around a body that has an asymmetrical shape;

 - a combination of both above – an airflow flowing around an asymmetrically positioned body with an asymmetrical shape.

 When a symmetrical body is placed asymmetrically in airflow, the airflow causes pressure on its exposed surface and creates an aerodynamic force perpendicular to it.